rapodaca/dialect/src/manuscript.md

 - Unbalanced cut (position).
 A cut with a given index appears an odd number of times.
 - Incompatible cut bonds (position, position).
 The bonds to a pair of cuts are incompatible.
 - Delocalization subgraph lacks perfect matching.
 Before reporting this error, steps to remove ineligible atoms should be taken as described in the next section.
 - Partial parity bond not allowed (position).
 Neither terminal of a PPB possesses a double bond.
+Strings such as `C/C` and `C\\C` contain isolated PPBs, which are invalid.
+A reader encountering such strings must report an error.

 A reader may report other kinds of optional errors, including: